Hiking Mount Nittany: A Must-Do Activity In State College, PA

 • Northwest Overlook (Station #11)

 None of the overlooks are separated by more than a mile.
 In fact, a few of these overlooks are less than 0.5 miles apart!
-Much of the time, you won’t have to hike far to reach the next view.
+Most of the time, you won’t have to hike far to reach the next view.

 By far, the most popular overlook to visit is the Tom Smythe Overlook.
 This is the spot where you’ll get a great view of Beaver Stadium, parts of the Penn State University Campus, and the town of State College.
 If you’re looking to only hike to this view and back, the Tom Smythe Overlook is only 0.7 miles from the trailhead.
 You will, however, be walking uphill almost the entire way, gaining about 600 feet of elevation!
 This isn’t just an easy stroll in the park.